Privacy Policy

 - Payment information (e.g. IBAN, invoices, transactions)

-- Details of booked paid services
+- Details of paid services booked

 - Verification data (e.g. account/identity verification)